Tag Archives: Greek food

 18 Feb

 It has been a LONG time since I have had this soup.
 I hadn’t actually made this soup until now.
 When I was making the chicken broth, my uncle commented on Facebook that when my grandmother was cooking chicken broth on the stove in the morning, he knew they were having Avgolemono Soup for dinner that night!
 That was my motivation to finally make it.
 The ingredient list is short, but it does require a little time and attention while making it.
 The results are worth it, I promise!
-If you want, you can add come cooked, shredded chicken to this to make it more of a meal.
+If you want, you can add some cooked, shredded chicken to this to make it more of a meal.
 I made it without.

 Avgolemono Soup